Find your lost or stolen Fi phone

 If you use more than one Google Account on your phone, you should change the passwords for all of them.

-Contact a Project Fi expert as soon as possible.
+Contact a Google Fi expert as soon as possible.